Set up data collection with tracking

 The steps below continue from the previous section, Make your Laravel project dynamic.
 If you don't yet have a Laravel project connected to Prepr, follow the previous steps listed in the Complete guide overview to create one.
 Otherwise, let's get started.

-Adding the Prepr tracking code to your front end allows you to capture visitor (Customer) data and lets you track how they engage with your content.
+When you enable Prepr tracking in your front end, it captures visitor (Customer) data and lets you track how they engage with your content.

 <!-- Place Prepr Tracking Code here-->

-4. Refresh your website page in the browser.
-If there are no errors in the terminal console, the tracking code has been added successfully.
+Refresh your website page in the browser.
+If there are no errors in the terminal console, Prepr tracking is set up successfully.

 Track page view events